 The ESMA Board supports the development of ESMA as a globally recognised professional organisation for European Social Marketing.
-The Board was elected by the ESMA community members in November 2014.
 The Board members and their personal statements are listed below in alphabetical order.

 I have been involved with ESMA from its founding and continue to believe that the ESMA is a key vehicle for promoting evidence and citizen informed social policy.
-I have chaired the ESMA conference committee that has delivered two highly successful conferences in Lisbon and Rotterdam and is now planning for the third in Espoo.
-I have also chaired the global definitions of social marketing group that resulted in the publication of the first global consensus definition in 2013 and the consensus principles working group.
+I have chaired the ESMA conference committee that has delivered a number of highly successful conferences in Lisbon and Rotterdam and Espoo, our forth conference will take place in Antwerp in September 2018.
+I have also chaired the global definition of Social Marketing group that resulted in the publication of the first global consensus definition in 2013 and the consensus principles working group.
 The global principles of Social Marketing were endorsed by ESMA and all other associations and published in October 2017.

-I believe that ESMA has a key role to play in ensuring that social marketing is seen as an integral part of social policy development programme delivery.
-Finally I believe that a European perspective on social marketing needs to be articulated and contributed to the global development of the field and that ESMA is the organisation that can deliver this.
+I believe that ESMA has a key role to play in ensuring that social marketing is seen as an integral part of all social policy development programme delivery.
+Finally I believe that a European perspective on Social Marketing needs to be articulated and contributed to the global development of the field and that ESMA is the organisation that can deliver this.

 Why promote social marketing?
-In my experience social marketing is a practical mindset, that fits with the general skills of professionals.
+In my experience social marketing is a practical method, that fits within the daily work of professionals.
 It requires skills that most people already have, like true curiosity, which only needs to be recognised and put to use as a professional competence and supported by social marketing tools.

-My main drive for the last seven years?
+My main drive for the last years?
 To enlighten the daily work and challenges of professionals.
 Social marketing can do this, by helping you collect the insights you need to be truly effective.

 I’m fond of metaphors and one I often use is the elephant trail: the small, often bumpy and sandy paths people walk or bicycle, perceiving it’s a faster lane then the official sidewalk.
 As a metaphor elephant trails represent the heart of social marketing.
 They are about being curious about how people ‘walk’ instinctively and why.
 Just like elephants always choose the straightest path into the wilderness, people do so in their daily life.
 This helps you realise that you need to know exactly why people behave the way they do, before (re)designing your program.
-So you design a path they will walk anyway…
+So you design a path they will walk voluntarily…

 Julie runs the Dutch company Huibregtsen Sociale Marketing.
 Julie was one of the first to provide social marketing training and support to professionals in the Netherlands since 2008.
-She was one of the organisers of the second European Social Marketing Conference in the Netherlands in 2014.
+She was one of the organisers of the European Social Marketing Conference in the Netherlands, Finland and Antwerp.